When to Seek Medical Care

 - Monitoring and testing

-- In the emergency department, you will usually be placed on a monitor evaluating heart rate, blood pressure, and pulse oximetry.
+- In the emergency department, you will usually be placed on a monitor evaluating heart rate, blood pressure, and pulse oximetry (a measure of how much oxygen is in your bloodstream).
 An IV line will be started.
 Oxygen is given if you are short of breath or have a reduced level of consciousness.

 - Urine drug screens are sometimes performed.
 These lab tests can detect many of the commonly abused drugs, including benzodiazepines (but may not be able to discover them all).
 The urine drug screens do not, however, reveal a specific level or amount of the drug taken.
 Urine is also usually tested for pregnancy in all females of childbearing age.